unnitin/reinforcement-learning/fundamentals/README.md

 2. Reward function to incentivize/dis-incentivize behaviors

 Differences between supervised learning, unsupervised learning, and reinforcement learning?
-* Supervised learning: We assume the learner has access to labeled examples giving the correct answer.
+* **Supervised learning** We assume the learner has access to labeled examples giving the correct answer.
-* RL: The reward gives the agent some idea of how good or bad its recent actions were.
+* **Reinforcement Learning** The reward gives the agent some idea of how good or bad its recent actions were.
   *   You can think of supervised learning as requiring a teacher that helps you by telling you the correct answer.
   *   A reward on the other hand, is like having someone who can identify what good behavior looks like but can't tell you exactly how to do it.
-* Unsupervised learning is about extracting underlying structure in data.
+* **Unsupervised learning** is about extracting underlying structure in data.
 It's about the data representation

 # Sequential Decision Making
 Key terms, in the example below a doctor is running a trial of (k=3) different medicines and monitoring patient outcomes